 Campbells is committed to supporting the future education of the youth in our communities and is pleased to offer scholarships in both the Cayman Islands and the British Virgin Islands.

 CAYMAN ISLANDS SCHOLARSHIP

-BRITISH VIRGINS ISLANDS SCHOLARSHIP
+BRITISH VIRGIN ISLANDS SCHOLARSHIP

 Campbells offers an overseas undergraduate scholarship of up to US$20K in both the Cayman Islands and the British Virgin Islands, with preference given to applicants pursuing law.
 Subject to meeting continuing conditions, successful applicants have the potential to be supported for the duration of their degree programme (3 years) with the opportunity for additional support through PPC, LPC (BVC), BPTC or equivalent, at the discretion of the Scholarship Committee.